t1gu1/lvim-config/README.md

 ## What I would love to add

+- Add a one line command to install all require packages (like ripgrep) on mac and Linux
-- Something to preview or inline png/svg images (Require other terminal and the result wasn't worth for now)
+- (⚠️ The complexity for the result isn't worth for now) Something to preview or inline png/svg images
-- harpoon plugin (Seems like The PrimeaGen will rework it..
-So I'll just wait for now)
+- (✅ Done) harpoon plugin